 I did my best to imagine their experience, just as Chloe does while on temporary assignment at the Pendarvis Historic Site.

 P.S. -- Roelke fans, never fear!
 He plays a prominent role in this story—above and beyond finding the long-buried remains.

-P.S.S. -- After the book is released I'll post a free PDF guide here that can download to help book groups discuss this story.
+P.S.S. -- After the book is released I'll post a free PDF guide that you can download to help your book group discuss this story.

 Questions to help spark